amriiiita07-ui/The-Great-Broker-War-Zerodha-vs-Groww/README.md

 ## About This Paper

 This white paper is a **deep-dive equity research document** examining the battle for dominance in India's retail investment ecosystem.
-It covers the period **FY2024 through FY2026** — arguably the most turbulent era in Indian discount broking history, defined by:
+It covers the period **FY2024 through FY2026** -arguably the most turbulent era in Indian discount broking history, defined by:

 - **Groww** overtaking Zerodha in active users (September 2023) and building a 28% NSE market share
 - **Zerodha** posting its first-ever annual revenue decline (-11.2% in FY25) due to SEBI's F&O regulatory overhaul
 - **SEBI's derivatives crackdown** wiping out 40%+ of F&O volumes industry-wide
 - **Groww's landmark IPO** (November 2025) at ₹100/share, listing at ₹114, implying ~₹62,000 Cr valuation
-- **Zerodha** confirming a net profit of ₹4,237 Cr in FY25 — still among India's most profitable private companies
+- **Zerodha** confirming a net profit of ₹4,237 Cr in FY25 - still among India's most profitable private companies

 The paper spans **8 research sections**, **14 interactive charts**, and synthesizes data from **15+ primary and secondary sources**.